jmcdonald112358/burger/README.md

 ### Accreditations
 - Main image sourced from PNGHUT.com
 - Primary reference to complete this assignment was week 13 activity 16
+- Referenced week 6 activities 2 and 3 for a refresher on AJAX calls
 - General Google searching and StackOverflow for assistance working through specific issues